-- Workable relationships with organized labour. - Msunduzi environment is open and expectant to HR and expects it to fulfill its role - Existing body of policies is sufficient to facilitate advancement of management - Mandatory and Discretionary funding from the LGSETA - Partnerships with other Social Partners for funding and placing of Interns
+- Workable relationships with organisedlabour. - Msunduzi environment is open and expectant to HR and expects it to fulfill its role - Existing body of policies is sufficient to facilitate advancement of management - If Msunduzi is declared a Metro City, this will attract new development opportunities and associated resources.